Menu

 Pros

-Comes with 5 various patterns that are easy to change with the included remote.
+Comes with five various patterns that are easy to change with the included remote.
 The waterproof shell and working temperature of down to -4 degrees make it extremely durable.
 Can project from a distance of up to 35 feet without the color washing out.

 Cons

-Has an automatic shutoff timer of 6 hours which some users dislike.
+Has an automatic shutoff timer of 6 hours, which some users dislike.

-SOMKTN Christmas Projector Lights
+Christmas Projector Light

 Check Price